-Outlook is the email and calendar product for Office 365.
+Outlook is the email and calendar product for Microsoft 365 (previously Office 365).
 Outlook uses industry-leading technologies to deliver you anywhere access to a powerful suite of email and calendar features.
 Each user gets 100GB of storage for email data, and with this kind of room, you won’t have to worry about quickly filling up your email inbox.

 Check out the multiple ways you can access your email and calendar via Outlook below: